ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-header/readme.md

 Use the `ontario` type header for all pages that are part of the main ontario.ca website.
 This header is mandatory.

-Use the `applicaton` type header for applications and subsites outside of the main ontario.ca website.
+Use the `application` type header for applications and subsites outside of the main ontario.ca website.

 Use the `serviceOntario` type header for ServiceOntario sites/apps.
 This type is for use by ServiceOntario teams only.